go-gitea/gitea/docs/content/doc/actions/comparison.en-us.md

 ## Additional features

-### Use absolute actions
+### Absolute action URLs

-Gitea Actions supports using absolute actions, which means that you can use actions from any git repository.
+Gitea Actions supports defining actions via absolute URL, which means that you can use actions from any git repository.
 Like `uses: https://github.com/actions/checkout@v3` or `uses: http://your_gitea.com/owner/repo@branch`.

 ### Actions written in Go